"... a supple, communicative voice that is honeyed and forthright by turns."

-In 21/22 he will return to Vienna Staastoper to reprise the role of Ottone in Monteverdi’s Poppea under Pablo Heras-Casado after his house debut there last season.
-Other highlights include a tour of Winterreise, Voce di dio in Scarlatti Il Primo Omicidio for Essen Opera and Orlando for Halle Oper.
-He will also direct and star in Schoenberg’s iconic piece Pierrot Lunaire at the Teatro del Liceu in Barcelona.
+The past season saw Xavier return to Vienna Staastoper to reprise the role of Ottone in Monteverdi’s Poppea under Pablo Heras-Casado.
+Other highlights included a tour of Winterreise, Voce di dio in Scarlatti Il Primo Omicidio for Essen Opera and title role Orlando for Halle Oper, which he will revisit in 22/23.
+He also directed and starred in Schoenberg’s iconic piece Pierrot Lunaire at the Teatro del Liceu in Barcelona.

 This biography is for information only and should not be reproduced.

 Purcell's The Fairy Queen

 “Continuity was provided by the comedian and countertenor, Xavier Sabata.”